 CemGEMS is a web application for assisting cement chemists and engineers with easy-to-use thermodynamic models of hydration of cementitious materials in research and practice.
-Funded and hosted by the Nanocem consortium, the CemGEMS web app is developed in Switzerland at CONGINEER Ltd in collaboration with scientists from Empa, PSI, EPFL, as well as DTU, NTNU, LH and HTC.
+Funded and hosted by the international Nanocem consortium, CemGEMS web app is developed and maintained in Switzerland at CONGINEER Ltd in collaboration with scientists from Empa, PSI, EPFL, DTU, NTNU, LH and HTC.
 To open CemGEMS web app, navigate to this link in your web browser:

 With CemGEMS, you can:¶

-- Select from provided templates, modify and use the "recipes" of several main types of cement for modelling partial hydration equilibria and simulating various processes;
+- Select what you need from a score of real-data cement recipe templates covering relevant application areas, modify and use the "recipes" of several main types of cement for modelling partial hydration equilibria and simulating various blending and degradation processes;

 - Available recipe templates include: ordinary Portland cement (CEM-I-PC), white Portland cement (CEM-I-WPC), sulfate-resistant Portland cement (CEM-I-SR);

 - Blended Portland cements: with limestone and fly ash (CEM-II-BV), with limestone and slag (CEM-III-B), with limestone and metakaoline (CEM-IV-A);

 - Advanced cements: limestone-calcined clay cement (CEM-LC3), calcium sulfoaluminate (CSA-C) cement, belite ye'elimite ferrite (BYF-C) cement, and calcium aluminate (CAC-Fe) cement;